ibm-cloud-docs/cis/edge-functions.md

     {{site.data.keyword.cis_short_notm}} still adheres to standard cache levels, so by default this overrides cache behavior for static files.
 If you wish to cache non-static   assets, you must set a Cache Level of Cache Everything using a Page Rule.
     {: note}

 An Edge functions script runs after {{site.data.keyword.cis_short_notm}} security features, but before everything else.
-Therefore, an Edge functions script cannot affect the operation of security features (since they are already finished), but it can affect other features, like Image Size Optimization, or how the response is cached at the edge.
+Therefore, an Edge functions script can't affect the operation of security features (since they are already finished), but it can affect other features, like Image Size Optimization, or how the response is cached at the edge.

 Updating the `cf` object is similar to modifying a request.
 You can add the `cf` object to a `Request` by passing a custom object to [`fetch`](/reference/apis/fetch/).